apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

                                                       If the event header contains a "topic" field, the event will be published to that topic overriding the topic configured here. batchSize                        100                  How many messages to process in one batch.
-Larger batches improve throughput while adding latency. kafka.request.required.acks      0                    How many replicas must acknowledge a message before its considered successfully written.
+Larger batches improve throughput while adding latency. requiredAcks                     1                    How many replicas must acknowledge a message before its considered successfully written.
                                                       Accepted values are 0 (Never wait for acknowledgement), 1 (wait for leader only), -1 (wait for all replicas)
-                                                      The default is the fastest option, but we *highly recommend* setting this to -1 to avoid data loss kafka.producer.type              sync                 Whether messages should be sent to broker synchronously or using an asynchronous background thread.
-                                                      Accepted values are sync (safest) and async (faster but potentially unsafe)
+                                                      Set this to -1 to avoid data loss in some cases of leader failure.
 Other Kafka Producer Properties  --                   These properties are used to configure the Kafka Producer.
 Any producer property supported
                                                       by Kafka can be used.
 The only requirement is to prepend the property name with the prefix ``kafka.``.
+                                                      For example: kafka.producer.type
 ===============================  ===================  =============================================================================================

 .. note::   Kafka Sink uses the ``topic`` and ``key`` properties from the FlumeEvent headers to send events to Kafka.